mspuja/Drug-Classification-Model-Deployment-Using-Flask-Ngrok/README.md

 ![IMG_2](https://user-images.githubusercontent.com/116178688/198879965-7ed39935-da6c-43f9-afb7-3b13b1ab0278.jpg)

-After executing the cell we will get a url running http with ngrok.io which remains valid for 6hrs.
+After executing the cell we will get a url which will be http with ngrok.io which remains valid for 6hrs.

 When we run the url we get an output as follows